KeweKiwi/BDP-FinalProject-Group-1/README.md

 - Data Explorer: 2019-Oct.csv
 - Format: CSV
 - Original Dataset Size: 5.67 GB (More than 286 million events across multiple months)
-- Sample Dataset Size: 100,000 records (used in this project)

 **Key Fields Used**